Azure/terraform-cdk-constructs/API.md

 The name of the container.

+It must be unique within the storage account.

 ---

 ###### `containerAccessType`<sup>Optional</sup> <a name="containerAccessType" id="@microsoft/terraform-cdk-constructs.azure_storageaccount.Account.addContainer.parameter.containerAccessType"></a>

 - *Type:* string

-The access type of the container (e.g., 'blob', 'private').
+The level of public access to the container.

+Defaults to 'private'.

 ---